Jack Dempsey: Early life and family background

-Hiram Dempsey and his family returned to Logan County when Jack was a small boy where he was raised until shortly before commencement of his boxing career.
-Said the Logan Banner: "While he was a mere child they returned to Logan county.
+Hiram Dempsey and his family returned to Logan County, WV when Jack was a small boy, where he was raised until shortly before commencement of his boxing career.
+Said the Logan Banner: "While he was a mere child, they returned to Logan county.
 Jack remained here until a young man, having been employed by the Gay Coal and Coke Company as late as 1913, and then went west alone to seek pugilistic fortune.
 He met Jack Kearns on the Pacific coast, from which point his spectacular climb to the pinnacle of the heavyweight division furnished the sport with one of its most romantic episodes."
 In January 1924, the Banner reported on Dempsey's trip from New York to Florida, stating that he "used to call Logan home."
 In August 1926, the Banner reported how local boxer Bear Cat Clemons sparred two rounds per day with Dempsey at Saratoga Lake, New York, remarking: "When Dempsey and Clemons face each other in the squared circle, it is Logan county versus Logan county."

 The Banner, in a small September 1926 item, provided more history about Dempsey's Logan County roots: "The Dempsey family at one time lived on Mud Fork and another period near the Logan-Mingo line.
 Many relatives live in the two counties; and they as well as his former friends have taken pride in his prowess and successes.
 As a boy Jack and O.D.
 Avis, sports editor of The Banner, used to set up pins in a bowling alley on the Main street corner now occupied by the Logan garage."
-In June 1927, former Logan County sheriff Don Chafin traveled to New York to watch the Dempsey-Sharkey fight.
+In June 1927, former Logan County sheriff Don Chafin traveled to New York City to watch the Dempsey-Sharkey fight.
 The Logan Banner reported: "Mr. Chafin has attended every fight in which Dempsey has participated since he won the world's championship in Toledo.
 They have been close friends since Dempsey was a boy and a familiar figure about Logan."